ibm-datapower/datapower-labs/docker/customer-commit/README.md

 Show how customers would add "intrinsic" artifacts to DataPower within an automated process driven by version control artifacts.

+NOTICE: This is a legacy example that does not take advantage of DataPower Gateway for Docker.
+Consider using the [ibmcom-datapower-example](https://github.com/ibm-datapower/datapower-labs/tree/master/docker/ibmcom-datapower-example) instead.

 ___
 Examples of DataPower artifacts include keys and certs in cert: or sharedcert:, users and passwords, and the like.
 These are things